ruby2elixir/cercle/README.md

 You can create People Board or Project Board.

-- In People Board, you can track your deals, your clients, your marketing automation.
+- With People Board, you can track your deals, your clients, your marketing automation.

-- You can also create Project Board to track your tasks, your projects.
+- With Project Board, you can track your tasks, your projects.

 ## Connect with Zapier